 Scully spent 67 seasons as the Dodgers' broadcaster, retiring after the 2016 season.

-Online pre-bidding ended at 7 p.m.
-Tuesday, but final live bidding for all items will begin at 11 a.m.
-Wednesday.
+Online pre-bidding ends Tuesday at 7 p.m.
+PT, and final live bidding for all items will begin at 11 a.m.
+PT on Wednesday.

 To participate in the live event, bidders must register by emailing email@example.com or calling 610-524-0822.